Omnia-Modelling/frontendassignment/README.md

   - Share your finished assignment by providing a link to your GitHub repository.

 - **Deadline:**
-  - The deadline for completing and submitting the assignment is [Put your placeholder date here].
+  - The deadline for completing and submitting the assignment is 9th of Februari 2024.

 ## Additional Notes